Athari/YaLinqo/readme.md

 Features
 ========

-* The most complete port of .NET 4 LINQ to PHP, with many additional methods.
-Some methods are still missing, but it is a work in progress.
+* The most complete port of .NET 4 LINQ to PHP, with [many additional methods](#implemented-methods).
-* Lazy evaluation, exceptions' messages and other behavior of original LINQ.
+* Lazy evaluation, error messages and other behavior of original LINQ.
-* Detailed PHPDoc for all methods.
+* [Detailed PHPDoc and online reference](http://athari.github.io/YaLinqo) based on PHPDoc for all methods.
 Articles are adapted from original LINQ documentation from MSDN.
 * 100% unit test coverage.
+* Best performance among full-featured LINQ ports (YaLinqo, Ginq, Pinq), at least 2x faster than the closest competitor, see [performance tests](https://github.com/Athari/YaLinqoPerf).
 * Callback functions can be specified as closures (like `function ($v) { return $v; }`), PHP "function pointers" (either strings like `'strnatcmp'` or arrays like `array($object, 'methodName')`), string "lambdas" using various syntaxes (`'"$k = $v"'`, `'$v ==> $v+1'`, `'($v, $k) ==> $v + $k'`, `'($v, $k) ==> { return $v + $k; }'`).
 * Keys are as important as values.
-Most callback functions receive both values and the keys; transformations can be applied to both values and the keys; keys are never lost during transformation, if possible.
+Most callback functions receive both values and the keys; transformations can be applied to both values and the keys; keys are never lost during transformations, if possible.
 * SPL interfaces `Iterator`, `IteratorAggregate` etc. are used throughout the code and can be used interchangeably with Enumerable.
+* Redundant collection classes are avoided, native PHP arrays are used everywhere.
-* Composer support with autoloading ([package](https://packagist.org/packages/athari/yalinqo) on Packagist).
+* Composer support ([package](https://packagist.org/packages/athari/yalinqo) on Packagist).
 * No external dependencies.

 Implemented methods